 Known for raising the bar, I'd like to help turn your lead into gold.
-My editing promotes readability and retention in all forms of business communications.
+My writing and editing promotes readability and retention in all forms of business communications.
 At the same time it dispenses with mediocrity.

 Being a 5th-generation Scripps family member to publish in the US (for 145 years), ink runs in my blood.
 Knowing how to present it in a compelling way to promote your goods and services is intrinsic—whether it's on paper or on the web.

 With more than 25 years' personal experience serving companies ranging from Hewlett-Packard and Microsoft to Medrobotics and MedQIA, I’ve dealt with requirements and issues enterprises like yours face every day.
 This equates to my likely having a unique perspective regarding your communications goals.